cypress-io/netlify-plugin-cypress/tests/routing/README.md

 ![Test screenshot](images/routing.png)

+These tests run:
+- [x] before the build
+- [x] after the build
+- [ ] on deploy success

 ## Local build

-Use command `npm run netlify:build` to try the plugin locally
+Use command `DEBUG=netlify-plugin-cypress npm run netlify:build` to try the plugin locally